Faridah Merican: Career

+Personal life

 She is married to Australian actor and director Joe Hasham, with whom she co-founded the Actors Studio (Malaysia) in 1989.
 In 1995 they established a theatre space in Plaza Putra, Dataran Merdeka.
 Flooding destroyed the space in 2003 and they subsequently founded the Kuala Lumpur Performing Arts Centre.
 In 2011 they founded the Performing Arts Centre of Penang (Penangpac).

 Awards and accolades

 Merican has received the Boh Cameronian Lifetime Achievement Award, the Ahli Mangku Negara, and an Outstanding Achievement Award in the Arts, Culture and Entertainment category in the inaugural Malaysian Women of Excellence Awards.

 She received an Honorary Master of Letters from the University Sains Malaysia and an Honorary Doctorate in the Arts from Taylor's University.
-She is Adjunct Professor and Programme Development Director of TUTAS, Malaysia’s first performing arts conservatory degree, jointly administered by the Actors Studio and Taylor’s University.
+She is Adjunct Professor and Programme Development Director of TUTAS, Malaysia's first performing arts conservatory degree, jointly administered by the Actors Studio and Taylor's University.